gpenazzi/pynegf/docs/contents/gettingstarted.rst

     $ pynegf.settings['negf']=r'/home/user/whateverpath/libnegf.so'
     $ pynegf.dependencies = load_dependencies()

+The folder `build_tools` contains the docker instructions to generate a manylinux wheel if desired.

 The python wrapper works similarly to the Fortran library: the Hamiltonian and Overlap are passed as input parameters using setters.